ESTA: US Visa-Free Travel Guide

 The events of September 11, 2001, were a turning point in how the US viewed border security.
 The attacks exposed vulnerabilities in the existing immigration and travel systems, particularly in screening travelers before they entered US territory.
 In response, the Department of Homeland Security (DHS) was established, and a series of reforms were introduced to tighten security protocols.

-ESTA was implemented in 2008 as part of these reforms, specifically to address gaps in the Visa Waiver Program (VWP).
+ESTA was implemented in 2008 as part of these reforms, specifically to address gaps in the VWP.
 By requiring travelers to provide personal information before boarding a flight, ESTA allows the US government to identify potential threats well before they reach American soil.
-This proactive approach ensures that travelers who might pose a risk are flagged for additional scrutiny or denied entry entirely.

 While security was the primary motivation behind ESTA, it was also vital that the system did not stifle legitimate travel.
 The US economy heavily relies on international tourism and business visitors, with millions of travelers entering the country under the VWP each year.

 ESTA was designed to be a streamlined, user-friendly system that pre-screens travelers without the need for a full visa application process.
-This ensures that eligible visitors can still enjoy visa-free travel to the US for short stays, helping to boost tourism and business engagements while maintaining national security.
-By making the process digital and efficient, ESTA strikes a delicate balance between being thorough in security checks and not discouraging genuine visitors.
+As such, eligible visitors can still enjoy visa-free travel to the US for short stays, helping to boost tourism and business engagements while maintaining national security.

 Ultimately, the key objective of ESTA is to prevent inadmissible individuals from even boarding flights bound for the United States.
 The system achieves this by conducting pre-arrival checks using information submitted by travelers, including their passport details, travel history, and background information.